dontforgit/resume/README.md

 **Wake Forest University: School of Business**

-*Web Developer, September 2015 - Present*
+*Web Developer, September 2015 - December 2017*

  - Upon my arrival, the School of Business had no process or change management for web; therefore, I implemented: